aoijs/aoi.js/README.md

 ## Database

 With aoi.js powerful integration of database support, it has allowed several custom databases to work aside with aoi.js.
-An example is using the default database (this isn't needed as, it's premade)
+Below is an example using the default database, this is not needed.

 ```javascript